 The objective of the fund is to support projects, partnerships and programmes that contribute to the economic growth of the city.
 Specifically they will:

-- create and/or retain jobs

-- increase the rating base

-aupport economic growth in low

-- support economic growth in key target sectors

-positively contribute to the Wellington's GDP and global reputation as a good place to do business.
+- create and/or retain jobs - increase the rating base - support economic growth in key target sectors - · positively contribute to the Wellington's GDP and global reputation as a good place to do business.